 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing and meals.
 Best holiday experience Guaranteed.
 Book Now

 Wondering what to see in Milan?
-Then visit the Santa Maria delle Grazie and its experience is something you’ll cherish for years.
-It’s a 4.6 meters high, and 8.8 meters wide marvellous painting made with tempera and oil on a gypsum preparation.
-Visiting this was unique owing to the the technique used in the painting of Leonardo’s Last Supper that was not common during the fresco period is one of the things to see in milan .
+Then visit the Santa Maria Delle Grazie and its experience is something you’ll cherish for years.
+It’s a 4.6 meters high, and 8.8 meters wide marvelous painting made with tempera and oil on a gypsum preparation.
+Visiting this was unique owing to the technique used in the painting of Leonardo’s Last Supper that was not common during the fresco period is one of the things to see in Milan .
 Nonetheless, it is indeed an ideal place especially if you are a historian, novelist, or a researcher.

 Location: Piazza di Santa Maria delle Grazie, 20123 Milano MI, Italy